Nathia Gali: History

-During British rule Nathia Gali, then part of Abbottabad tehsil of Hazara District, served as the summer headquarters of the Chief Commissioner of the (then) Peshawar division of the Punjab.
-The town along with Dunga Gali constituted a notified area under the Punjab Municipalities Act, 1891.
-The income in 1903-4 was Rs.
-3,000 chiefly derived from a house tax, whilst expenditure was Rs.
+During British rule, Nathia Gali, then part of Abbottabad tehsil of Hazara District, served as the summer headquarters of the Chief Commissioner of the (then) Peshawar division of the Punjab.
+The town, along with Dunga Gali constituted a notified area under the Punjab Municipalities Act, 1891.
+The income in 1903-04 was Rs.
+3,000, chiefly derived from a house tax, while expenditure was Rs.
 1,900.

 Climate

+Nathia Gali has a subtropical highland climate (Cwb) under the Köppen climate classification.
+Due to its elevation of about 7,900 feet, the town enjoys cool summers and cold winters.